Bokani Dyer

 Bokani Dyer (born 21 January 1986), is a Motswana-South African pianist, composer and music producer.
-He creates Jazz music containing elements of Electronic, R&B, Salsa and Classical music.
+He creates jazz music containing elements of electronic, R&B, salsa and classical music.

 Early life and education

 Bokani Dyer was born in 1986 in Gaborone, Botswana.
-He moved back to South Africa as a child in 1990.
-He received piano lessons at the age of fourteen and studied jazz at the University of Cape Town where he graduated in 2008.
+He moved to South Africa as a child in 1990.
+Dyer received piano lessons at the age of 14 and studied jazz at the University of Cape Town where he graduated in 2008.
 Following his graduation, he was awarded two international scholarships facilitating training and masterclasses with world-renowned musicians.